carlgieringer/sophistree/README.md

 To reload JS changes, you can just close and re-open the sidebar using the action button in Chrome's toolbar.

-You'll need to reload the extension any time the manifest changes.
+You'll need to reload the extension any time the manifest or content scripts change.
 You can do this from the in-app menu or from Chrome's extension page.

 ### Running Tests